Prague to Vienna Cycling Holiday

 Day 8: Mikulov – Vienna, 28 or 16 miles/45 or 25 kms + transfer

 Shortly after leaving Mikulov you cycle across the border into Austria.
 The route leads you past more vineyards, pretty little villages and farmland.
-On arrival in Mistlebach or Poysdorf a mini-bus will be waiting to take you into the Austrian capital, Vienna (For self-guided tours, please agree in advance whether you will cycle all the way to the Vienna hotel or take advantage of a transfer).
+On arrival in Mistlebach (45 km) a mini-bus will be waiting to take you into the Austrian capital, Vienna, you can also agree in advance to be picked up from Poysdorf (25 km) but this must be agreed in advance.
 Here you can explore explore on foot and get to know this elegant city of art and culture on the mighty Danube River.